dnolter959/autodiff/docs/milestone2.md

   - As indicated above, the test suite will be in the `tests/` directory, separated from the source files.
 - How will you distribute your package (e.g. PyPI with PEP517/518 or simply setuptools)?
   - PyPI with PEP517.
-- Other considerations?
-  - If the operations included in the `dual_numbers` module prove to be too extensive for a single file we will consider changing it into a directory and separating the dual number related operations in different modules

 ## Implementation